So you’ve bought a quart of buttermilk for your pancakes, and wonder how long is the buttermilk good for once opened.

 Because of that, you might be looking for ways to preserve the product once it’s opened, or maybe even substitute it whatsoever.

 In this article, we talk all about buttermilk.
 We go through things like spoilage, shelf life, freezing, and even buttermilk substitutes.

 How Long Does Buttermilk Last?

 Like pretty much all dairy products, like butter or feta cheese, it needs to be in the refrigerator.
 Speaking of which, the door is where the temperature changes the most, so if you can, keep the opened buttermilk in the far corner.

 Each container comes with a use-by date on the label.
 And that date is a reasonably good indicator or how long, at the very least, the product should keep quality.
-You can often get away with keeping it a few days past that date, but that’s about it.
+You can often get away with keeping it a week or so past that date, but that’s about it.

 Can I Freeze Buttermilk?

-But if you’re using it in a cooked dish, like pancakes, that slightly altered consistency doesn’t matter that much.
-You mix in a bunch of other ingredients anyway, so there should be little to no difference in how the crêpes turn out.
+But if you’re using it in a cooked dish, like pancakes, that slightly altered texture doesn’t matter that much.
+You mix in a bunch of other ingredients anyway, so there should be little to no difference in how your delicious breakfast turns out.